Overhead Expense (18OE)

 -Employment contract Guarantees

-Automatic Benefit Enhancement (ABE) Rider: This convenient, no cost rider helps keep your OE insurance benefit aligned with normal, annual business expense increases you might experience when healthy.
-It is applied automatically to eligible policies and provides an annual 4% compound benefit increase each year for 5 years, with no financial documentation required.
+• Automatic Benefit Enhancement (ABE) Rider: This convenient, no cost rider helps keep your OE insurance benefit aligned with normal, annual business expense increases you might experience when healthy.
+It is applied automatically to eligible policies and provides an annual 4% compound benefit increase each year for 5 years not to exceed isue limits, with no financial documentation required.
 Each increase will include an additional premium based on your then current age.
 You have the option to refuse any of the increases but two consecutive annual refusals will remove this rider from the policy.
 Rider eligibility will be determined at the time of underwriting.

 Return To Top